The growth of Microsoft Teams seems never-ending. At the end of April 2021, Microsoft Teams reached 145 million daily active users.

 That was way back in July 2020 so with accelerated growth, we can estimate that number might be closer to 300 million by now.

-With Teams achieving less than 50% penetration into 365’s numbers there is a still a lot of scope for further user growth – that might even be considered relatively low hanging fruit.
+With Teams achieving around 50% penetration into 365’s numbers there is a still a lot of scope for further user growth – that might even be considered relatively low hanging fruit.

 When will Microsoft Teams growth stop?